michellel7435/sep10-freedom-project/tool/learning-log.md

 Challenges:
 * I had problem understaning the movements but I was eventually able to get it in the end using videos and researching.

+What I will try next:
+* Next time i would like to do my layout, basically starting my project a little.

 X/X/X:
 * Text